 - Next, regardless of how the entitlement is determined, you can tick the box next to Allow leave to be carried forward to next cycle? if you want that option to be available to employees.
-If you tick the box, you will also have the options to set the Leave carried forward after _ months as well as to select the Limit type.
-Entering a value for Leave carried forward after _ months will make any leave that is carried forward to the new cycle expire if it is not taken within the number of months entered.
-You also have the option to select the Limit type.
+If you tick the box, you will have the option to complete the field Leave carried forward after _ months.
+This will make any leave that is carried forward to the new cycle expire if it is not taken within the number of months entered.
+Additionally, you will also have the option to select the Limit type.
 This will limit the number of leave days that can be carried forward to the next cycle.
 The following options are available for the Limit type:

 - “No Limit”: all unused leave days will be carried forward to the next cycle.

 - “Percentage of balance”: the maximum number of leave days that can be carried forward to the next leave cycle will be calculated as the specified % of the employee’s leave balance.